chiragtirth/Proxy/README.md

-# nyx has been shut down, now i am working on its second installation, flux.
-Flux will be much better including steps on how to set up your own server. you can find flux here: https://github.com/chompypotato/flux/

 # Nyx

 ### Nyx does not require a server (well it does but it is hosted elsewhere) so it can be hosted on static providers. (but not github pages)